Damkols/greenlight/readme.md

 - Import data package and add Models struct to application dependencies
 - Use NewModels func to initialize a Models struct and pass in db connection pool
 - Define SQL query for inserting a new record in the movies table
-- Args slice containing values for placeholder params form the Movie struct
+- Args slice containing values for placeholder params for the Movie struct
 - Use QueryRow method to execute sql query on our conection pool.
 - Call Insert method on movies model
 - Set Location header for newly created resource URL